HeleneFi/Pull-Platform---Requirement-Repository/README.md

 We need conversations where we can go back and reflect – turn the asynchronicity in time & space in an opportunity for making new sense rather than diverging  (reflection)

+We need an infinite cannevas, that can enable lots of stuff.
+* Wikis don't respond to needs (no construction of discourse) *Blogs don't respond to needs (no synthesis/merging of argumentation) [Blog as a tip of a wiki iceberg] (http://communitywiki.org/en/BlogControlledByWiki)

 ###Requirements